grscwf/twin-mt/nero-paths.md

     - Bad Ending: Tamed Mild - cooperate
     - Bad Ending: Tamed Harsh - resist
-- After disrupting the grav crystals, there's a choice between getting the knife first or snuffing the candle first.
+- After disrupting the grav crystals, there's a choice between getting the letter opener first or snuffing the candle first.
   Unlike Drekkar's story, both options succeed.
 There's no trap here.
 - Easy solution will break the mirror if it's tapped, making it unavailable on the 2nd Floor,